AnthonyFermin/Chip-Chop/projectproposal.md

 - Responsive UI (That has the ability to change according to the time of day, Hunger Level, other parameters; simply to delight the user)
 - Create a website (Allow for multiple forms of access to our product on different device types to increase accessibility overall and convenience of use)

 ## Execution
 Please describe how you will build this app.
 Include:
   *  A detailed timeline for building the product, broken out by weekly sprints.
 Implement the training from the [Project Management workshop](https://github.com/accesscode-2-1/unit-3/blob/master/lessons/16_ProjectManagement.md) to plan your sprints and outline which features you want to build out over the next 4 weeks.
 Think about the user stories you would frame your sprints around. *Projects should be planned to complete the build by Demo 1 on September 1, 2015.*

   ##### Breakdown
-  Week 1: Basic Functioning MVP
+  Week 1: Ideation & Brainstorming Project Structure Week 2: Basic Functioning MVP (includes working profile accounts storing into cloud database, general UI layout skeleton) Week 3: Finalize functioning MVP, User Testing ,and begin bonus features (begin working on implementing bonus features as enhancements)
-  Week 2: Finalize functioning MVP And begin bonus features Week 3: Finalize bonus features and design and debugging/testing
+  Week 4: Finalize bonus features and UI/design and debugging/testing

  ##### Roles and Responsibilities for Week 1:
  - Alvin: Front End Design and Layout